-The new star of your evening lineup found his way to Durham, NC to get in on the action faster than a Klansman can tie a hangman’s noose.
+Your 6 PM anchor found his way to Durham, NC to get in on the action faster than a Klansman can tie a hangman’s noose.

 Along with that other ministerial giant of racial disharmony, Jesse Jackson, the two told the world that the wheels of justice in that southern city were not moving fast enough because the victim was black and the accused perps were all white.
 As a result of their racial grandstanding: